Kas Turkey beaches

 If you have a rental car, which we highly recommend, then you will have undoubtedly seen countless beach alcoves along the drive towards Kas.
 Right beside the highway, down the slopes of the white rocks, you will have access to natural and unofficial beaches and the turquoise blue waters.

 While driving, you will notice that at certain turns, there are several cars parked right on the side of the highway.
 This usually indicates that there is a beach there.
-If you want to go and see it, just stop your car safely behind them, or right off the edge of the paved road.
+If you want to go and explore it, just stop your car safely behind them, or right off the edge of the paved road.

 Roadside small beach with turquoise waters